Sensory Books for Toddlers & Kids

-In a play room full of colorful, noisy and over-stimulating options, my son always gravitated toward books — they were always his favorite “toys” and a source of comfort.
-When he became upset, simply listening to a book calmed him down without fail (he’s now five, and this remains true).
+In a playroom full of colorful, noisy and over-stimulating options, my son always gravitated toward books — they were always his favorite “toys” and a source of comfort.
+When he became upset, simply listening to a book calmed him down without fail (even as he’s gotten older, this remains true).

 Based on this experience^^, I assumed that all babies must love books and grow into toddlers and preschoolers who love books.
 Wouldn’t that be convenient.